minahilf/UI-UX-Final-Hackathon-Template-3/README.md

 ---

+## Updates for Milestone 3
+1. **Dynamic Routing:** I’ve implemented dynamic routing to create more interactive pages, making the app more flexible.
+2. **Add to Cart Functionality:**  Users can now add products to their cart with a smooth user experience.
+3. **Checkout Button** A checkout button has been added to facilitate a simple yet functional cart review and purchase flow.
+4. **More Products:**  I’ve added additional products to the app to provide a richer shopping experience.

 ## Key Components Implemented
 1. **Main Page:** A welcoming and user-friendly landing page showcasing the essence of the website.
 2. **New & Featured Page:** Highlights the latest and most prominent items in an engaging layout.